twuillemin/modes/README.md

 ```

 All the values printed are in fact extracted in their own structure, using either numerical value or enumeration when
 applicable.
 The _ToString()_ function is present on most if not all the attributes and just builds a readable
 representation of the data otherwise accessible by the structure of the object.

 ## Application

 For extracting a single line content

 ```bash
 go run cmd/main.go 8D40768DEA3AB864013C088209CA
 ```

 For reading a file with multiple lines

 ```bash
 go run cmd/main.go --file .\example\example2.txt
 ```

 ## Application parameters

 - **file**: The name of the file to process
 - **adsb_reader_level**: The level of ADSB to use when reading ADSB data.
 From 0 to 2.

 # Sources

 The main sources used are:

 * ICAO, Annex 10, Volume IV (July 2014): Surveillance and Collision Avoidance System
 * ICAO, Doc 9871, AN/460: Technical Provisions for Mode S Services and Extended Squitter

 I am always open to add new valid sources of information.
 In particular, information about ACAS messages are welcome.

 # Versions

+* v0.5.0:
+    * Fix: Decoding of HCR and NIC for BDS 0,6
+    * The ADSB reader level is no more inferred when possible, but always respect the given value
+    * Cleaning of ADSB messages readers
 * v0.4.0:
     * Mode ADSBSpy and "current state" of plane into a separate project
 * v0.3.0:
     * Clean relation Format, SubType Version for ADSB messages
     * Bug fixes on some fields not well fetched from messages
     * Add unitary test on all main classes
 * v0.2.0:
     * First public version
 * v0.1.0: First version

 # License